Online-Based Management: Is it the Future?

-The co-living provider eschews in-person leasing agents and relies on apps that allow its “members” to reserve apartments and transfer between cities.
+The co-living provider relies on an online platform that allows its “members” to reserve apartments and transfer between cities.

 Brad Hargreaves founded Common to solve a problem.

 Hargreaves, was working at General Assembly, a global education institution with campuses in more than 15 cities worldwide that he also co-founded, when he noticed a problem — it was difficult for students to find housing.

 “The pain point for Brad was housing for employees, students and teachers,” says Sterling Jawitz, Head of Real Estate Partnerships at Common.
 “People were showing up with suitcases and nowhere to live.
 [Finding them housing] was a daunting challenge.”